renatolinsdigital/portfolio-template/README.md

 * Page content stored in the data folder for each individual page
 * Homepage image (stored in the images folder and defined in main.css)

+### General tips

+* Try and use compressed images when you have to add photos.
+Images can be compressed/optimized in services like iloveimg.com
+* Whenever you have to use an icon, consider using .svg format as the scale without loosing resolution, which is good for monitors with higher resolutions
+* Always have a favorite icon configured as it will make your website more identifiable and give a professional touch.
+You can generate fav icons in services like favicon.io

 Feel free to make the necessary adjustments to fit your needs!